094459/newsletter-oss-projects/README.md

 [sample-convert-codebase-to-graphrag](https://aws-oss.beachgeek.co.uk/4ak) is a demo to show how to leverages AI to analyze, index, and query code repositories.
 It creates a searchable graph representation of code structures, enabling developers to explore and understand complex codebases efficiently.
 This project combines several AWS services, including Lambda, Neptune, OpenSearch, and Bedrock, to process code repositories, generate metadata, and provide powerful search capabilities.
 The system is designed to handle large-scale code analysis tasks and offer semantic code search functionality.
 It uses CDK to simplify how to deploy this in your own AWS environments. (#208)

+**sample-devgenius-aws-solution-builder**

+[sample-devgenius-aws-solution-builder](https://aws-oss.beachgeek.co.uk/4bx) is a super interesting project that you can deploy and provides an AI-powered application that transforms project ideas into complete, ready-to-deploy AWS solutions.
+It leverages Amazon Bedrock and Claude AI models to provide architecture diagrams, cost estimates, infrastructure as code, and comprehensive technical documentation.
+In "Conversational Solution Architecture Building" mode,  DevGenius enables customers to design solution architectures in a conversational manner.
+Users can create architecture diagrams (in draw.io format) and refine them interactively.
+Once the design is finalised, they can generate end-to-end code automation using CDK or CloudFormation templates, and deploy it in their AWS account with a single click.
+Additionally, customers can receive cost estimates for running the architecture in production, along with detailed documentation for the solution.
+In the "Build Solution Architecture from Whiteboard Drawings" mode, those of you who already have their architecture in image form (e.g., whiteboard drawings), DevGenius allows you to upload the image.
+Once uploaded, DevGenius analyses the architecture and provides a detailed explanation.
+You can then refine the design conversationally and, once finalised, generate end-to-end code automation using CDK or CloudFormation.
+Cost estimates and comprehensive documentation are also available.(#209)

+**sample-ollama-server**

+[sample-ollama-server](https://aws-oss.beachgeek.co.uk/4bv) is a project that folks who are interested in or already using ollama need to check out.
+This repo provides a AWS CloudFormation template to provision NVIDIA GPU EC2 instances with Ollama and Open WebUI, and include access to Amazon Bedrock foundation models (FMs).
+The solution can be deployed as a website for LLM interaction through Open WebUI, or as application development environment with Amazon DCV server.(#209)

 **serverless-genai-food-analyzer-app**

 [serverless-genai-food-analyzer-app](https://aws-oss.beachgeek.co.uk/3x6) provides code for a personalised GenAI nutritional web application for your shopping and cooking recipes built with serverless architecture and generative AI capabilities.
 It was first created as the winner of the AWS Hackathon France 2024 and then introduced as a booth exhibit at the AWS Summit Paris 2024.
 You use your cell phone to scan a bar code of a product to get the explanations of the ingredients and nutritional information of a grocery product personalised with your allergies and diet.
 You can also take a picture of food products and discover three personalised recipes based on their food preferences.
 The app is designed to have minimal code, be extensible, scalable, and cost-efficient.
 It uses Lazy Loading to reduce cost and ensure the best user experience. (#198)